Kampung Pulai, 18300 Gua Musang, Kelantan.

 |1998||begin of construction of Goddess Guan Yin statue.|

 |2008||Goddess Guan Yin statue completed.|

-Zi Xia Dong is a Chinese cave temple located in the karst tower Princess Hill.
+紫霞洞 (Zi Xia Dong) is a Chinese cave temple, hence the Chinese name, located in the karst tower Princess Hill.
 The tower was named after an old legend, a beautiful princess searching for her missing father came to this place.
-She found him meditating at the cave but he was dying of old age.
-She place the first commemorative shrine for her father in the cave.
-So the hill was named after her for her daughterly unselfishness.
+She found him meditating at the cave, but he was dying of old age.
+She placed the first commemorative shrine for her father in the cave.
+So the hill was named after her, for her daughterly unselfishness.

 The cave is located high up in the cliff face of a karst tower and is reached on a concrete staircase built in front of the cliff.
-Before the staircase was built there were only wooden ladders which had to be climbed to racht the cave entrance 40m above the ground.
+Before the staircase was built there were only wooden ladders which had to be climbed to reach the cave entrance 40 m above the ground.
 The view from the entrance is breathtaking.